pafalium/gd-web-env/readme.md

 Finally, run `server/server.rkt` using Racket.
 It should open the index page in a web browser when it loads.

-Note: If you don't need to export to CAD, you can just use a static http server like http-serve.
+__Note:__ If you don't need to export to CAD, you can just use a static http server like `http-serve`.

 ## License